patrickfrey/mewa/website/content/links.md

 draft: true
 ---
 ## Tutorial and Introduction
-This [article published on codeproject](https://www.codeproject.com/Articles/5301384/Writing-Compiler-Front-Ends-for-LLVM-with-Lua-usin) is a good start.
+* The [article published on codeproject](https://www.codeproject.com/Articles/5301384/Writing-Compiler-Front-Ends-for-LLVM-with-Lua-usin) is a good start.

 ## Sources
-The sources and an installation description are available at [github](https://github.com/patrickfrey/mewa).
+* The sources and an installation description are available at [github](https://github.com/patrickfrey/mewa).

 ## Documentation
-You will find all documentation on the [github page of the project](https://github.com/patrickfrey/mewa#readme).
+* You will find all documentation on the [github page of the project](https://github.com/patrickfrey/mewa#readme).

 ## Mailing List
 * Mewa has a mailing list: mewa at freelists